How to Get Disabled Veteran Spouse Benefits

 Spouses of disabled veterans are also eligible for burial benefits in VA cemeteries.
 Burial benefits are available to spouses and dependents of service members who served either two consecutive years of active duty or the full period of active duty for their particular assignment (and who were discharged in other than dishonorable conditions).
 These benefits include a grave site, grave liner, the opening and closing of the grave, a headstone or marker (including a medallion or an “in memory of” marker), and care of the grave site as a part of the cemetery.

 The spouse of a disabled veteran may also be eligible to receive benefits from his or her state of residence.
 Some states offer benefits such as property tax exemptions, free counseling services, and employment assistance.
 Such benefits vary from state to state.
-Contact your state's Department of Veteran's Affairs for more information.
+Interested spouses should contact their state's Department of Veterans Affairs for more information.